ibm-cloud-docs/vpc/lb-update.md

   ```
   {: screen}

-4. Save the listener id you want to update from the previous step.
+4. Save the listener ID that you want to update from the previous step.
 For example, save it in the variable `listenerid`.

   ```sh
     export listenerid="r018-3811d7ad-3bbe-4cb4-82de-8608f767866a"